jichen3000/minitest/README.md

 ### Other useful function

-p, pp, pl, ppl, length, size, these four functions could been used by any object.
+p, pp, pl, ppl, length, size, p_format, pp_format, pl_format, ppl_format these ten functions could been used by any object.

-p is a print function.
-This function will add variable name as the title.
+p, print with title.
+This function will print variable name as the title.
-code:
+<br>code:

     value = "Minitest"
-    # add a title 'value : ' automatically.
+    value.p()

+    value.p("It is a value:")

+    value.p(auto_get_title=False)

+print result:

-    value.p()        				# value : Minitest
+    value : 'Minitest'

-    # or you can give a string as title.
-    value.p("It is a value:")		# It is a value: Minitest
+    It is a value: 'Minitest'

-    # if you don't want a title, use the parameter
-    value.p(auto_get_title=False)	# Minitest

-pp is another print function which will invoke the pprint.pprint function.
-Its parameters are just like the p.
-code:
+    'Minitest'

+pp, pretty print with title.
+This function will print variable name as the title in the first line, then pretty print the content of variable below the title.
+<br>code:

     value = "Minitest"
+    value.pp()

+    value.pp("It is a value:")

+    value.pp(auto_get_title=False)

+print result:

-    value.pp()                      # value :
+    value :
-                                    # 'Minitest'
+    'Minitest'

-    value.pp("It is a value:")      #  It is a value:
+     It is a value:
-                                    # 'Minitest'
+    'Minitest'

-    value.pp(auto_get_title=False)  # 'Minitest'
+    'Minitest'

-pl is another print function which will print the file path and line NO.
+pl, print with title and code loction.
+This function just like pt, but will print the code location at the first line.
 And some editors support to go to the line of that file, such as Sublime2.
-Its parameters are just like the p.
-Notice, it will print new line firstly, since in some case, there will be other string before file path, which cause some editor cannot jump to the location.

-code:
+<br>code:

     value = "Minitest"
-    value.pl()                      #
+    value.pl()

+    value.pl("It is a value:")

+    value.pl(auto_get_title=False)

+print result:

-                                    #     File "/Users/Colin/work/minitest/test.py", line 72
+        File "/Users/Colin/work/minitest/test.py", line 76
-                                    # value : Minitest
+    value : 'Minitest'

-    value.pl("It is a value:")      #
-                                    #     File "/Users/Colin/work/minitest/test.py", line 73
+        File "/Users/Colin/work/minitest/test.py", line 77
-                                    #  It is a value: Minitest
+     It is a value: 'Minitest'

-    value.pl(auto_get_title=False)  #
-                                    #     File "/Users/Colin/work/minitest/test.py", line 74
+        File "/Users/Colin/work/minitest/test.py", line 78
-                                    # Minitest

-ppl is another print function which will print the file path and line NO.
-It almost like pl except print value in another new line.
+    'Minitest'

+ppl, pretty print with title and code loction.
+This function just like ppt, but will print the code location at the first line.
-Notice, it will print new line firstly.
+Notice: it will print a null line firstly.
-code:
+<br>code:

     value = "Minitest"
-    value.ppl()                     #
+    value.ppl()

+    value.ppl("It is a value:")

+    value.ppl(auto_get_title=False)

+print result:

-                                    #     File "/Users/Colin/work/minitest/test.py", line 76
+        File "/Users/Colin/work/minitest/test.py", line 76
-                                    # value :
+    value :
-                                    # 'Minitest'
+    'Minitest'

-    value.ppl("It is a value:")     #
-                                    #     File "/Users/Colin/work/minitest/test.py", line 77
+        File "/Users/Colin/work/minitest/test.py", line 77
-                                    #  It is a value:
+     It is a value:
-                                    # 'Minitest'
+    'Minitest'

-    value.ppl(auto_get_title=False) #
-                                    #     File "/Users/Colin/work/minitest/test.py", line 78
+        File "/Users/Colin/work/minitest/test.py", line 78
+    'Minitest'

+p_format, get the string just like p function prints.
+I use it in debugging with log, like: logging.debug(value.p_format())
+<br>code:

+    value = "Minitest"
+    value.p_format()

+return result:

-                                    # 'Minitest'
+    value : 'Minitest'

+pp_format, get the string just like pp function prints.
+I use it in debugging with log, like: logging.debug(value.pp_format())
+<br>code:

+    value = "Minitest"
+    value.pp_format()

+return result:

+    value :\n'Minitest'

+pl_format, get the string just like pl function prints.
+I use it in debugging with log, like: logging.debug(value.pl_format())
+<br>code:

+    value = "Minitest"
+    value.pl_format()

+return result:

+    line info: File "/Users/Colin/work/minitest/test.py", line 76, in <module>\nvalue : 'Minitest'

+ppl_format, get the string just like ppl function prints.
+I use it in debugging with log, like: logging.debug(value.ppl_format())
+<br>code:

+    value = "Minitest"
+    value.ppl_format()

+return result:

+    line info: File "/Users/Colin/work/minitest/test.py", line 76, in <module>\nvalue :\n'Minitest'

 length and size will invoke len function for the caller's object.
 code: